we-love-software/we-love-software/README.md

 # We love software!

 Do you love software?
-Create a pull request [here](https://github.com/we-love-software/we-love-software).
+Create an issue request [here](https://github.com/we-love-software/we-love-software/issues/new).